Engaging with children

 Engaging and supporting children in care

-There are three distinct phases the child may pass through with each placement they have: entering a placement, continuing a placement and exiting a placement.
+There are three distinct phases the child may pass through with each care arrangement they have: entering a care arrangement, continuing a care arrangement and exiting a care arrangement.

-You can adopt the following ideas and techniques in your day-to-day work with children in care in each phase of their placement journey.
+You can adopt the following ideas and techniques in your day-to-day work with children in care in each phase of their journey in care.

-- share as much information as possible about the placement with the child including the carer’s profile, photos of the house and where the placement is
+- share as much information as possible about the care arrangement with the child including the carer’s profile, photos of the house and where the carer lives

-- have the child contribute to their placement referral, completing their own profile and choosing a picture to use
+- have the child contribute to their referral for a care arrangement, completing their own profile and choosing a picture to use

-- work through any of the child’s worries about the placement
+- work through any of the child’s worries about the care arrangement

 - have plans in place for contact between the child and parents, so they know when and where they will see their parents next